 Fighting against hair loss: Treatments didn’t work out

 So let’s take it from the beginning.
 Chances are that you have fought it for too long.

-• Endocrinologists - Millions of people suffer from thyroid disease and other hormonal issue.
-In most cases this has a direct effect on hair growth.
+• Endocrinologists - Millions of people suffer from thyroid disease and other hormonal issues.
+In most cases, this has a direct effect on hair growth.

-• Nutritionists - Hair growth is strongly related to digestion and healthy metabolism.
-A good nutritionist can help you follow a balanced diet and adopt healthy eating habits, which in a long run will improve the quality of your hair
+• Nutritionists - Hair growth is strongly related to digestion and a healthy metabolism.
+A good nutritionist can help you follow a balanced diet and adopt healthy eating habits, which in the long run will improve the quality of your hair

 While all of the above might more or less help you slow down the process of balding, the truth is once the mechanism is launched, there is no way to bring everything back.
 And as soon as you face it, you will logically start looking for an answer to the next question.

 How would I look with a shaved head?